akoenig/cinnamon/README.md

     /home/<user>/.cinnamon

-If you won't use _cinnamon_ on your local machine you can also install the module on a remote machine and trigger the CI process from your local computer.
+If you won't use _cinnamon_ on your local machine you can also install the module on a remote machine, start the server and trigger the CI process from your local computer.
 To do so, you have to configure the "endpoint" attribute in your local configuration file.

     $ $EDITOR ~/.cinnamonrc